Understanding Wage and Hour Law | 10/30

-Federal and State Wage and Hour Regulations are arguably the most confusing and difficult area of employment and personnel law to administer.
-Since wage violations often result in very large back pay awards, it is very important to be knowledgeable in this unique area of the law.
+Federal and state wage and hour regulations are arguably the most confusing and difficult area of employment and personnel law to administer.
+Since wage violations often result in significant back-pay awards, it is essential to be knowledgeable in this unique area of the law.

 Technology Minimums for Attending Virtual Training

 Archbright provides virtual training to our members so that they can attend courses from most anywhere, but each attendee must ensure that they are working from a location that has the necessary connectivity to the internet to facilitate participation.

 To ensure that you have a positive experience attending an Archbright University virtual course, you should verify that your internet connectivity provides a minimum of 5 Megabits per second (Mbps) in upload speed.
 Most internet packages for home-use are advertised by their download speed and not upload speed, and while this can be important for streaming movies or music, it isn’t the only consideration.
 For using WebEx, Skype for Business, or any VTC solution, the upload speed is just as important as the download speed.

 How can I tell what I currently have?